chantastic/sites/chan.dev-astro/src/content/post/hey.md

 We knew we couldn't be casual about the details.
 But we didn't want to overwhelm our young relationship with "the big stuff".

-So, we committed to enjoying each other in person — calm, fun, positive publishDates only.
+So, we committed to enjoying each other in person — calm, fun, positive dates only.
 We relegated "the big stuff" to email.

 Email gave us time to think about big things...